 How Do I Compare Medicare Supplement Plans?

 Medicare Supplement plans vary in coverage, with each coverage level categorized by a letter.
 The different plans range from the plan letter A through the plan letter N. Think of the different Medicare Supplement plans like gas prices.
 You might get gas at one station for $2.15 per gallon and at another for $2.30 per gallon.
-They’re the exact same product—but different companies.
+They’re virtually the exact same product—but from different companies.
 This is how Medicare Supplement plans work.
-If you get a Plan G at one company, you’ll get the same coverage as you would at another company.
+If you get a Plan G at one company, you’ll get basically the same coverage as you would at another company.
 The main difference will be the price.
 Choosing the right plan letter for you will be one of the most important parts of choosing coverage.
 The chart below shows how to compare the different plans.